kenjennings/Atari-Pet-Frogger/Frogger03/README_V03.md

 - Fine scrolling the credits scrolling line.
 Looks most slick.
 Someone may mistake me for a professional.

-- Use only one line of data for all the boats left, and one for all the boats right.
-All lines in the same direction display the same data.
-This reduces memory by 800 bytes (10 lines * 80)
+- Use only one line of data for all the boats moving left, and one for all the boats moving right.
+All lines going in the same direction display the same screen memory data.
+This reduces memory by 800 bytes (10 lines * 80), close to 10% of the final size of Version 02.

 ---